lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

 ---
 layout: post
-title: A post with demos of several features
+title: Post containing demos of several features
 date:	2021-02-01
 description: Example post with demos of interactive charts, expandable & collapsible content, and all the other features found in Papicu.
 ogimg: opengraphimage.jpeg